stdedos/data-science-types/README.md

-# Mypy type stubs for pandas, and Matplotlib
+# Mypy type stubs for Matplotlib

 [![Join the chat at https://gitter.im/data-science-types/community](https://badges.gitter.im/data-science-types/community.svg)](https://gitter.im/data-science-types/community?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

 ⚠️  **this project has mostly stopped development** ⚠️

-The pandas team is in the process of integrating type stubs into their codebase, and we don't see the point of competing with them.

 ---

-This is a [PEP-561][pep-561]-compliant stub-only package which provides type information for [matplotlib][matplotlib], and [pandas][pandas].
+This is a [PEP-561][pep-561]-compliant stub-only package which provides type information for [matplotlib][matplotlib].
 The [mypy][mypy] type checker (or pytype or PyCharm) can [recognize][mypy-docs] the types in these packages by installing this package.

 ### NOTE: This is a work in progress

-Many functions are already typed, but a *lot* is still missing (pandas is a *huge* library).
+Many functions are already typed, and things can still be missing.
 Chances are, you will see a message from Mypy claiming that a function does not exist when it does exist.
 If you encounter missing functions, we would be delighted for you to send a PR.
 If you are unsure of how to type a function, we can discuss it.